-Anderson et al.’s (2010) meta-analysis on job applicant reactions to selection tools reveals that overall, job applicants tend to react most favorably to work samples (candidates are evaluated on their performance in a job-related activity) and job interviews.
-Notably, these hiring tools are often viewed as the most job-relevant and “face valid” (they seem to measure what they intend to measure).
+This current article (Anderson et al., 2010) conducts a meta-analysis (or statistical combination of many past studies) on job applicant reactions to selection tools.
+The study reveals that, overall, job applicants tend to react most favorably to interviews and work samples (when candidates are evaluated on their performance in a job-related activity).
+Notably, these hiring tools are often viewed as the most job-relevant and “face valid,” meaning they seem to measure what they intend to measure.

-Less popular than these tools, but still favorably rated by applicants overall were cognitive tests, personality inventories, biodata (basic information about a candidate), references, and resumes.
-The least favored selection tools investigated by Anderson et al. were personal contacts, honesty tests and graphology (i.e., hand writing analysis).
+Less popular than these tools, but still favorably rated by applicants overall, were cognitive tests, personality inventories, biographical data, references, and resumes.
+The least favored selection tools were personal contacts, honesty tests, and hand writing analysis.

 Contrary to the belief that applicants’ reactions to certain hiring tools may differ dramatically across countries, this actually may not be the case.
-Anderson et al. warn, however, that their findings cannot generalize to other selection tools above and beyond what they investigated in this study.
+However, the researchers warn that their findings cannot generalize to other selection tools beyond those investigated in this study.